trustwallet/assets/README.md

 ## FAQ
 ### Why do I still see old logo in Trust Wallet after uploaded new one
 Both clients, Android and iOS keep old image cache for up to 7 days.
 In order to see changes immediately, reinstall Trust Wallet.
 But as always, make sure you have a backup of all your wallets.

+### Why i don't see my token in search after PR was merged ?
+After PR was merged, set of cron workers will update token status normally with in 10 minutes and sometimes up to 30 minutes and token became visible in search result.

 ## How to use it?
 (For Developers)
 Base URL for token image: